 Here are the best fall coats you can wear on the road and at home this season!

 If you are looking to invest in a quality and luxurious scarf, then cashmere and merino winter scarves are our top choices.
 Usually more expensive than their acrylic or polyester counterparts, the great qualities of these natural fabrics make them good options for travel.

 They are lightweight, warm, and extra soft, and these types of scarves are typically offered in classic and simple shapes.
 Cashmere and merino accessories are a smart choice to add to your winter wardrobe.

 If a luxe scarf is out of your budget for a cold weather trip, make the splurge on merino wool thermals.
 They’re the secret to packing light in winter!

-The ultimate cozy texture, faux fur can be a soft and practical addition to your winter travel outfits.
-It’s not just to achieve a luxe look, it’s also a functional source for warmth, too.
+With the ultimate cozy texture, faux fur can be a soft and practical addition to your winter travel outfits.
+It’s not just to achieve a luxe look, it’s also a functional source of warmth, too.

 While lovely paired with a dressy outfit for a night out, a faux fur stole paired with more casual clothes makes for an interesting contrast.
 It’s also an inexpensive, easy update to your current coat.

 Since these scarves are all about texture, it’s best to keep the shape of the scarf simple.
 Look for collars and stoles for an easy addition to your existing capsule wardrobe.

 Struggling to make a capsule travel wardrobe?
 Learn how!